-Managerial & Professional (M&P): University staff employees who manage a division or subdivision of a major academic or administrative unit and/or exercise significant knowledge, discretion and independent judgment gained through advanced education or experience.
+Managerial & Professional (M&P): University Staff employees who manage a division or subdivision of a major academic or administrative unit and/or exercise significant knowledge, discretion, and independent judgment gained through advanced education or experience.
 This category includes coaches and assistant coaches on individually negotiated contracts.
-M&P Staff are typically exempt employees under the provisions of the Fair Labor Standards Act, and therefore not eligible for overtime.
+M&P Staff are typically exempt employees under the provisions of the Fair Labor Standards Act, and therefore are not eligible for overtime.

-Executive & Senior Administrative (E&SA): University staff employees on limited term appointments having significant administrative responsibilities and duties and exercising considerable independent discretion, and having the ability to commit the University to a long-term course of action.
-This category includes:
+Executive & Senior Administrative (E&SA): University Staff employees on limited-term appointments having significant administrative responsibilities and duties and exercising considerable independent discretion, and having the ability to commit the University to a long-term course of action.
+This category includes the following:

-Members of the President’s professional staff (e.g. Chief of Staff, Chief Audit Executive; Director, Equal Opportunity Programs; etc.); and
+Members of the President’s professional staff (e.g. Chief of Staff, Chief Audit Executive, Director, Equal Opportunity Programs, etc.)

-Administrative and professional faculty, also known as A&P, generally perform administrative duties that relate directly to management policies and procedures or the general business and administrative operations of the institution, as well as providing academic support in areas such as student services and the libraries.
-The executive vice president and provost of the University publishes written policies governing these faculty.
+Administrative and Professional Faculty, also known as A&P: They generally perform administrative duties that relate directly to management policies and procedures or the general business and administrative operations of the institution, as well as providing academic support in areas such as student services and the libraries.
+The Executive Vice President and Provost of the University publish written policies governing these faculty.

 Professional Research Staff

-Professional Research Staff are not faculty, Classified, or University staff; are principally engaged in research and have limited term appointments.
-This includes research assistant, research associate, research scientist, senior scientist, principal scientist.
+Professional Research Staff are not Faculty, Classified, or University Staff; they are principally engaged in research and have limited-term appointments.
+This includes research associates, research scientists, senior scientists, and principal scientists.
 See the Provost’s Professional Research Staff site and the Vice President for Research’s site for more information.

 Medical Center employees

 Housestaff are the University’s resident physicians in training.
-As such they are employees of the Medical Center and are subject to the Health System’s policies regarding residents, though University Human Resources administers their benefits.
+They are employees of the Medical Center and are subject to the Health System’s policies regarding residents, though University Human Resources administers their benefits.
 For additional information on benefits and policies for Housestaff please visit the Housestaff website.